 Have you or someone you know been charged with kidnapping or related charges in the Dallas-Fort Worth-Arlington metropolitan area?
-It is vital that you contact Law Offices of Richard C. McConathy today for a free consultation.
+It is vital that you contact the Law Offices of Richard C. McConathy today for a free consultation.

 Kidnapping is a serious offense that may result in a felony charge.
 The penalties for aggravated kidnapping heavily lean on intent, so a sturdy legal defense is necessary.
 It is crucial that you remain silent with law enforcement and seek advice from a criminal defense attorney.

-If you’re overwhelmed and need guidance, call the attorneys at Law Offices of Richard C. McConathy.
+If you’re overwhelmed and need guidance, call the attorneys at the Law Offices of Richard C. McConathy.
 Our attorneys are dedicated to preserving your rights.
 We believe in your case and want to get you the best possible outcome.

-We accept clients throughout Dallas area, including Allen in Collin County, Fort Worth in Tarrant County, Plano in Collin County, Fort Worth in Tarrant County, Dallas in Dallas County, and Denton in Denton County, Texas.
-Our attorneys are experienced in all kinds of kidnapping cases after an arrest by local law enforcement agencies, which includes: Grand Prairie, Red Oak, Desoto, Lancaster, Glen Heights, Ferris, Hutchins, Forney, Mesquite, Seagoville, Wilmer, and Arlington.
+We accept clients throughout the Dallas area, including Allen in Collin County, Fort Worth in Tarrant County, Plano in Collin County, Fort Worth in Tarrant County, Dallas in Dallas County, and Denton in Denton County, Texas.
+Our attorneys are experienced in all kinds of kidnapping cases after an arrest by local law enforcement agencies, which include: Grand Prairie, Red Oak, Desoto, Lancaster, Glen Heights, Ferris, Hutchins, Forney, Mesquite, Seagoville, Wilmer, and Arlington.

 Additionally, we represent offenses investigated by the Internal Revenue Service (IRS), the Federal Bureau of Investigations (FBI), the Department of Public Safety, and Immigrations & Customs Enforcement (ICE).

 Having a plan is a simple as submitting an online contact form or dialing (972) 233-5700.
 Do not let this charge take over your life.
-Contact the attorneys at Law Offices of Richard C. McConathy today.
+Contact the attorneys at the Law Offices of Richard C. McConathy today.